The Bloggers’ Lounge Awards

 On Wednesday, I had a day off work.
-I planned to have a nice lie in before catching up with my blog and having a restful morning, but things never seem to work out the way I plan them.
+I planned to have a nice lie in before catching up with my blog and having a restful morning.
+However, things never seem to work out the way I plan them.

-I managed to sleep in… but was so tired that by the time I had showered and eaten breakfast, I had to rush to the hairdressers.
-After I’d had my hair done, I decided to pop into town to try to buy some new shoes to go with my new top and jeans.
+I managed to sleep in but was so tired that I didn’t get up until late.
+By the time I had showered and eaten breakfast, I had to rush to the hairdressers.
+After I’d had my hair done, I decided to pop into town.
+I wanted to buy some new shoes to go with my new top and jeans.
 I don’t often wear heels, so I didn’t want to spend a lot, but I was quite specific about what I wanted.
 Fortunately, I managed to find exactly what I wanted and even better they were in the sale.

 Next stop was the phone shop.
 I’ve been paying a ridiculous amount for my old phone that is out of contract, so I picked up a nice sparkly new phone 😀 I then treated myself to cauliflower cheese in Pret a Manger (* it’s a treat as I still don’t have an oven!) before rushing home.

 Unfortunately, by the time I got back and hung up the laundry, it was time for me to get changed, so the blogging had to be postponed 🙁 (I don’t think that Bloggers’ Lounge advises you to prioritise laundry over blogging, but I’m sure they appreciate people with clean clothes!
 On a serious note, if you are a blogger and want some really helpful advice, please visit the site as it has so many fantastic tips!)

 Stu arrived home and we both got changed.
 I spent a while putting on my make up (a hateful task – I can’t believe so many people do it every day!) and then we set off.